 254.1 It is with much sadness that the Universal House of Justice has received the disturbing news that two more believers in Iran have been killed because of their Faith.
 While you may share this information with your community, no action should be taken at this time to publicize it in the media.

-254.2 Mr. Masha’llah Enayati (Mashá’lláh ‘Ináyatí), a 63-year-old Bahá’í resident of Ṭihrán, who was well known for having constantly taught the Faith in a bold and zealous manner, died on 4 July 1997 after being severely beaten while in custody.
+254.2 Mr. Masha’llah Enayati (Máshá’lláh ‘Ináyatí), a 63-year-old Bahá’í resident of Ṭihrán, who was well known for having constantly taught the Faith in a bold and zealous manner, died on 4 July 1997 after being severely beaten while in custody.
 During a visit to his native village of Ardistán to attend the meeting held to commemorate the anniversary of the Ascension of Bahá’u’lláh, Mr. Enayati was arrested in circumstances

 which are not clear.
 He was taken to prison in Iṣfahán, where he was severely beaten on all parts of the body.
 It appears that he was held in prison for about a week before being taken to a hospital.
 His daughter, who lives in Australia, was in Iran at the time and visited her father in the hospital, where he was still under armed guard, though it was only a minor matter for which he had been arrested.
 She witnessed the effects of the beating, including visible bruising all over his body and especially on his hands, which were black from his injuries.
 She reports that he was in good health before his arrest.
 Mr. Enayati passed away in the hospital.
 The Friends in Iran have added that Mr. Enayati’s death certificate is worded in a most unusual way, suggesting that the doctor may himself have been under threat and thereby pressured to falsify the certificate.
 Under “cause of death” is entered, “Will be known later,” in the handwriting of the doctor.